atbcb/usab-uswds/_ada-guides/chapter-5-stairways.md

 Requirements for stairways address treads and risers, surfaces, nosings, and handrails.

-![Stairs with riser 4" -- 7" high and tread depth 11" min.
-Notes: Treads and Risers (§504.2 and §504.3) All steps on a flight must have uniform riser heights within a range of 4" -- 7" and uniform tread depths that are 11" min.
+![Stairs with riser 4 inches to 7 inches high and tread depth 11 inches minimum.
+Notes: Treads and Risers (§504.2 and §504.3) All steps on a flight must have uniform riser heights within a range of 4 inches to 7 inches and uniform tread depths that are 11 inches minimum.
 Open risers are prohibited.
 Tread Surface and Wet Conditions (§504.4 and (§504.7) Tread surfaces must comply with requirements for ground and floor surfaces (§302) and cannot have changes in level other than slopes not steeper than 1:48.
 Treads and